-Within three (3) months of the ratification of this collective agreement, a joint parity committee shall be struck with a mandate to review the Instructor rank at Carleton.
-Within a reasonable and mutually agreed-upon timeline, the committee shall issue joint recommendations to be brought to JCAA for consideration.
+Within one (1) month of the ratification of this collective agreement, a joint parity committee shall be struck with a mandate to consider new titles for the Instructor ranks (Instructor I, II, III and IV), and the criteria for promotion to the new rank of Instructor IV.
+Within a reasonable and mutually agreed-upon timeline, the committee shall issue a joint recommendation to be brought to JCAA for consideration.